 You can create a metafield definition using the

-The following example displays how to create a metafield definition called
+The following example creates a metafield definition called

-Pizza size with a minimum size of 9 and a maximum size of 15.
+Pizza size with validation for the metafield to have a minimum size of 9 inches and a maximum size of 15 inches:

-metafieldDefinitionUpdate mutation.
+metafieldDefinitionUpdate mutation to update a metafield definition.
 You can update only the name and description of a metafield.

-In the following example, you want to change a metafield definition's name from
+The following example changes a metafield definition's name from